SubairProject1/Machine-Learning-Project/README.md

 # Project Overview

-+ The task required developing and comparing multiple machine learning approaches and improving them through:
+Machine learning project for a TU Wien Kaggle competition on classifying Rocket League skillshots.
+The task required developing and comparing multiple machine learning approaches and improving them through:

 + Data cleaning and preprocessing